mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 #### Swagger Aggregator - v3.4.14

-Fixed a bug which caused a malfuncion when a service retrieve failed.
+Fixed a bug that caused a malfunction when a service retrieve failed.

 ## Backoffice - 1.3.6